Abdallah-Raslan/Flappy-Bird/README.md

 2. **Controls**: Press the `Space` key or left mouse button to make the bird fly upwards.
 3. **Avoid Obstacles**: Navigate the bird through the gaps between the pipes.
 4. **Scoring**: Pass through the pipes to increase your score.
-5. **Game Over**: Colliding with the pipes ends the game.
+5. **Game Over**: Colliding with the pipes or the ground ends the game.
 Press the play button to restart.

 ## Scripts Overview